minetest-mods/skinsdb/API.md

 Could be redefined for dynamic preview texture generation

 ## skin:set_skin(player)
+Apply the skin to the player and do some resets.
+Is called if skin selection started, in skins.update_player_skin() for examlpe

+skin:apply_skin_to_player(player)
 Apply the skin to the player.
-Is called in skins.update_player_skin()
+Is called in set_skin() and other places the skin needs to be updated

 ## skin:set_meta(key, value)
 Add a meta information to the skin object